 Classical Italian Fencing

 Our classical Italian fencing program teaches Italian swordsmanship from the 19th Centuries, and includes the following weapons: Duelling Sword, Duelling Sabre, and Bastone.
 The duelling sword was the straight thrusting sword of the 19th century, descended from the European small sword or rapier.
 These classes are taught using the Italian Fioretto (foil) or spada / spada de marra (epee).
 Our duelling sword source is Masaniello Parise’s Trattato Terico-Practico della Sherma di Spada e Sciabola, the official curriculum of the Italian Military Fencing Masters School from the 1880s.
 The duelling sabre is the typical European fencing sabre of the 19th Century, and is taught using modern fencing sabres or reproduction training sabres.
 Our duelling sabre source is Luigi Barbasetti’s The Art of the Sabre and Epee.
 Both our duelling sword and duelling sabre material is supplemented with William Gaugler’s The Science of Fencing.
 Our bastone material is sourced from the 19th Century staff fencing system of Guiseppe Cerri (Trattato teorico-pratico della scherma di bastone, 1854).
+More information can be found in our Classical Italian Fencing Training Manual.

 Italian Knightly Combat